LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-13.png)

-Then we need to set the parameters of the Holt-Winter model, which are to select whether to use addition or multiplication to decompose the time series data (the following example uses multiplication, `mul`), and the length of the period (the following example uses 24 hours).
-Then we can perform model training and data prediction.
+To effectively use the Holt-Winters model, we need to set its parameters.
+Specifically, we choose the method for decomposing time series data - in this case, we opt for multiplication (denoted as `mul`).
+Additionally, we set the length of the period, here chosen as 24 hours to reflect the data's periodic nature.
+Once these parameters are defined, we proceed with training the model and using it for data prediction.
+This setup aims to capture the cyclic patterns within our dataset for more accurate forecasting.

 ```python
 warnings.simplefilter(action='ignore')